Xilinx/mlir-aie/AIERouting.md

 as long as we don't have duplicate destinations.

-## AIE Shimmux
+## AIE ShimMux

 Shim tiles are special tiles at row 0 of the AIE array.
+There are two variants of Shim tiles, Shim NoC tile and Shim PL tile.
+You can connect to the device's PL through PLIO in any Shim tile.
+Shim DMAs are present in shim NoC tiles to transfer data between DDR and the AIE tile array.

-You can configure a switch in the Shim tile using 'shimmux' in addition to the switchbox operations:
+Shim DMAs and some PLIO must be connected through a ShimMux before connecting to the rest of the array with a switchbox operation.
+You can configure a switch in the Shim NoC tile using 'shimmux' in addition to the switchbox operations:

  ```
+%t70 = AIE.tile(7, 0) // (Column, Row)
 %sw70 = AIE.shimmux(%t70) {
 	AIE.connect<"North" : 2, "DMA" : 1>
 }